 Larry Gagnon is a seasoned business professional with many very successful years within advanced and emerging technologies, Larry’s experience throughout the entire project, program or product management lifecycle has directly resulted in a company’s cost savings, increased revenue and operating efficiencies.
 Working within all levels of the organization (application developer to CEO), Larry’s comfort and confidence ensures objectives are delivered with positive, results-oriented results on all levels.

-Lalig Musserian is Principal at the Agile Collaborative, where she helps clients with Agile transformations, including multi-level governance and methodology establishment, Scrum and Product Owner training and certification and Agile coaching.
-Lalig is a PMI certified (PMP) Project Manager, Certified Scrum Master (CSM), Professional Scrum Master (PSM), Certified Scrum Product Owner (CSPO) and SAFe Agilist with certification in Scaled Agile Framework for Lean Enterprises.
+Lalig Musserian is Principal at the Musserian Consulting Group, where she helps clients with Agile transformations, including multi-level governance and methodology establishment, Scrum and Product Owner training, certification and Agile coaching.
+Lalig is a PMI certified PMP, and holds multiple Agile certifications, including SAFe.
 She has extensive experience leading complex technology and business projects, managing development teams, and designing product platforms in collaboration with business and technical partners in a variety of industries.
 Lalig is a Pegaysystems Certified System Architect (CSA) and Certified Direct Capture of Objectives Architect (CDA).
-She is an adjunct Professor at Boston College, where she teaches the Agile Methodologies course, as well as the Applied Software: Tools and Techniques course.
+She is an adjunct Professor at Boston College, where she teaches the Agile Methodologies course, as well as the Agile Product Owership course.
 She has been a guest speaker at Northeastern University, University of New Hampshire, Boston University, PMI, Mass.
 Department of Employment and Training, NECON, North Shore APICS and NERT and other venues.
-She has also worked on projects in India, the United Kingdom, South Korea, Brazil and France.
+Lalig is a former President and Executive Vice President of PMI MassBay.
+She has held leadership positions in several non-profit organizations as a volunteer, and has worked on projects in India, the United Kingdom, South Korea, Brazil and France.

-With over 20 years’ experience in IT, Jim has managed numerous multi-million dollar international infrastructure and software development programs.
+With over 25 years’ experience in project management, Jim has managed numerous multi-million-dollar international infrastructure. pharmaceutical and software development programs.
 As Program Manager for Genuity, Jim spearheaded the implementation of its award-winning $20M Virtual Private Network service.

 John P. Tansey has a history of guiding technical companies through compliance risk and/or commercial challenges.
 His Project Leadership approach (to Project Management) was developed after years of delivering strategic initiatives in the most highly regulated industries ranging from $30M Global Programs to $3M Small Businesses; including grenade launchers, aircraft parts, and medical device.
 John now helps companies control Cost, Quality, and Schedule through the PM Partnership; an outsourced Project Management business for companies who don't retain that expertise in-house.
 John holds a BSME from UNH in 2004, and an MBA from UNH in 2009; In 2008 he was a Holloway semi-finalist.
 Additional certifications include Six Sigma Black Belt, PMP, and Spanish Bi-lingual.